SoftFever/OrcaSlicer/README.markdown

         --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)

        Multiple extruder options:
-        --perimeters-extruder
+        --extruder-offset   Offset of each extruder, if firmware doesn't handle the displacement (can be specified multiple times, default: 0x0) --perimeters-extruder
                             Extruder to use for perimeters (1+, default: 1) --infill-extruder   Extruder to use for infill (1+, default: 1)